Njaaga-Gakure/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6-abs.c computes the absolute value of an integer

-7-print_last_digit.c prints the last digit of a number
+7-print_last_digit.c prints the last digit of a number.